 - Nature VS Nurture

-: thematic poetry; monologue; dramatic recreation of a chapter/theme/issue.
-DRAMA
+Imaginative: thematic poetry; monologue; dramatic recreation of a chapter/theme/issue.

-For drama students this play offers many possibilities: showing students how a text can be transformed for the stage; performance styles such as elements of Realism & Ensemble Theatre; set design; use of integrated A/V, lighting and sound design; use of space; manipulation of the elements of performance/drama.
+For drama students this play offers many possibilities: showing students how a text can be transformed for the stage; performance styles of Australian Gothic Theatre and Ensemble acting; set design; use of integrated A/V, lighting and sound design; use of space; manipulation of the elements of performance/drama.

 shake & stir theatre co and Queensland Performing Arts Centre